uc-cdis/gen3-fuse/README.md

     go build

     # Run (note the fields you need to fill in)
-    ./gen3fuse  <path to config yaml file> <path to manifest json file> <directory to mount>
+    ./gen3fuse \
+    -config=<path_to_config> \
+    -manifest=<path_to_manifest> \
+    -mount-point=<directory_to_mount> \
+    -hostname=<commons_domain> \
+    -wtsURL=<workspace_token_service_url> \
+    -api-key=<api_key>

 Note the usage of the program above.
+All arguments are required except `wtsURL` and `api-key`.
+You must provide at least one of `wtsURL` or `api-key` in order for Gen3Fuse to work, because Gen3Fuse must obtain access tokens using one of those methods.
+If both arguments are provided, then the `api-key` takes precedence and Gen3Fuse gets a token directly from fence and does not consult the workspace-token-service.
+To be clear, Gen3Fuse does not in general depend on the workspace-token-service to run.
+When Gen3Fuse is running in the workspace, it will use the workspace-token-service.
+In any other environment, it is sufficient to provide an `api-key`, and Gen3Fuse will work.

 You provide the yaml configuration file on the command line.
 In the repo, there are example yaml configs already completed.
 For a Kubernetes deployment into a Jupyter pod, config.yaml may be appropriate.
 To run Gen3Fuse on your own computer, local-config.yaml might be useful.

 To safely unmount Gen3Fuse for any reason: